Relative De Rham cohomology in diffeological spaces: De Rham cohomology

-Quotient maps ({\em subductions} in the terminology of \cite[Art.
-1.47]{PATRICK}) are an important particular example of differential maps in diffeology.
-They are characterized by the local factorization of the plots on the codomain through the diffeology of the domain (\cite[Art.
+Subductions (in the terminology of \cite[Art.
+1.47]{PATRICK}) are an important particular example of smooth maps in diffeology.
+They are surjective maps characterized by the local factorization of the plots on the codomain through the diffeology of the domain (\cite[Art.
 1.43]{PATRICK}).